 A platter with Greek lemon chicken cut in pieces and roasted potatoes, at the back a citrus squeezer, half a lemon, utensils and a cloth napkin, all on a table.

-This roasted lemon chicken with potatoes is a company-worthy and cozy dish, perfect for a Sunday family lunch or served to guests alongside a leafy green salad.
+• EASE – This roasted chicken recipe is an easy, fuss-free company-worthy dish, perfect for a Sunday family lunch or served to guests alongside a maroulosalata- Greek leafy green salad, warm crusty bread, marinated olives with feta, and cheese dips like tirokafteri-whipped spicy feta and a cool tzatziki yogurt dip.

 Here is what you need

 • Chicken: Get a whole free-range chicken broken into eight pieces.
-Bone-in chicken breasts or a pack of chicken thighs will work as well (in the same total weight, 3.5 to 4 lbs).
+Bone-in chicken breasts or a pack of chicken thighs will also work, provided they are of the same total weight (3.5 to 4 lbs).

 • Yukon gold potatoes.
 They have a thin skin that I like to keep.
 After scrubbing the potatoes clean, they are cut into wedges.